sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 The `play` method accept the two arguments
 (`settings` and `identifiers`).
 Both the parameters are optional.

-`settings` is an object where key represents the setting name and value represents its value and these settings are applied of each audios
+`settings` is an object where key represents the setting name and value represents its value and these settings are applied on each audio.

 `identifiers` is an array of `identifier`.
-`play` method plays only audios of given identifiers if this argument if fulfilled or else play all the audios
+`play` method plays only audios of given identifiers if this argument is fulfilled or else play all the audios.

 ```js
 const settings = {